-The biographical information of the Directors is disclosed in the "Directors' and Senior Management's Profile" of the Group's Annual Report 2020 published in the Bank's website at www.dahsing.com and is accessible at the following direct link:
+The biographical information of the Directors is disclosed in the "Directors' and Senior Management's Profile" of this Annual Report.

 The Board possesses appropriate experience, competencies and personal qualities, including professionalism and integrity, to discharge its responsibilities adequately and effectively.
 In addition, the Board collectively has adequate knowledge and expertise relevant to each of the material business activities that the Bank pursues and the associated risks in order to ensure effective governance and oversight.